-Inland Revenue and MBIE are solely responsible for the analysis and advice set out in this Regulatory Impact Assessment, except as otherwise explicitly indicated.
+Inland Revenue is solely responsible for the analysis and advice set out in this Regulatory Impact Assessment, except as otherwise explicitly indicated.
 This analysis and advice has been produced for the purpose of informing final decisions to proceed with a policy change to be taken by Cabinet.